Skin problems reflect a deeper underlying imbalance within your body as well as problems at the surface of your body.

 According to Chinese medicine, when a chronic condition has settled in your skin, it is an indication that your general health has been compromised for quite some time so be patient as you work to rebalance your body.
 Treating your whole body, rather than just your skin, is the key to eliminating the problem and not just covering it up.
 The amount of time it takes for skin conditions to resolve varies depending on the duration and severity of your condition.
 Some conditions will clear rapidly, but others may take longer. Â If you have had a problem for a number of years it could take a few months to resolve and you need to be working it from both the inside (acupuncture, herbs and supplements, diet, and stress relief) and the outside (lotions and potions).

-The root causes of skin conditions are often complex, and involve a combination of internal imbalances and external environmental factors.
+The root causes of skin conditions are often complex and involve a combination of internal imbalances and external environmental factors.
 Acne is often seen as a reaction to hormones, bacteria, and oils in the skin and eczema as a chronic allergic reaction.
-Where problems arise on your body can indicate which organs are out of balance either by following the energy lines of the body or by mapping the five element of Chinese medicine onto your face.
-Internal imbalances include a weak immune system, digestive disorders and poor diet, unbalanced lifestyle, stress and genetic constitutional issues.
-External environmental factors are often weather related and tend to exacerbate the internal imbalances.
+Where problems arise on your body can indicate which organs are out of balance either by following the energy lines of the body or by mapping the five elements of Chinese medicine onto your face.
+Internal imbalances include a weak immune system, digestive disorders and poor diet, unbalanced lifestyle, stress, and genetic constitutional issues.
+External environmental factors are often weather-related and tend to exacerbate the internal imbalances.

 Chinese medicine sees your skin as a living dynamic organ that is moistened, cooled and nourished by your blood. Â Thus dryness, scaling and itching can be due to a lack of nourishment by the blood or problems with circulation and is often worse in dry autumn or winter weather.Â Heat is characterized by redness, burning or heat sensation that is often worse for alcohol, anger or stress, hot and spicy food, and hot weather.
 Damp is characterized by oozing or weeping conditions and feelings of heaviness within the body and is often worsened by eating rich, oily or dairy foods.
 Once the dampness and heat are cleared from your system and the nourishment of your blood enhanced then your skin will also clear.